-Police search for suspect in Maryland shooting
+Police: 7 shot a party in Maryland

 COLLEGE PARK, Md.
-(AP) - Police in Maryland say they are looking for a man who shot seven people late Saturday.
+(AP) - Police in Maryland say they are looking for a two “persons of interest” after seven people were shot at a party in a hotel room late Saturday.

-The Baltimore Sun reports that the shooting took place near the University of Maryland’s College Park campus.

-Prince George’s County Police said none of the victims appear to have life-threatening injuries and none of them are students at the university.
+Prince George’s County Police said none of the victims appear to have life-threatening injuries.
+Five have been released from the hospital.

-Cpl.
-Nicholas Clayton, public information officer for the Prince George’s County Police Department, said police did not immediately know of a motive for the shooting.
+The shooting took place near the University of Maryland’s College Park campus.

 Sign up for Daily Newsletters